sethsuri/sethsuri/README.md

 # Welcome to My GitHub Profile 👋

 Hello!
-I'm Seth Suri, an IT Analyst, and Certified Professional passionate about technology, cybersecurity, and empowering others.
+I'm Seth Suri, an IT Analyst, and Certified Professional passionate about technology, cybersecurity, and empowering others to use tech to safegaurd their lives!
 Welcome to my corner of the internet!

 ---